johnedquinn/wiki-test/.wiki/general/Home.md

 ## Contributing to this Wiki

-This wiki is stored within the main project's repository under the `.wiki/` directory.
+This wiki's source can be found within the main project's repository under the `.wiki/` directory.
 From there, all contents of the directory are synced (via a GitHub workflow) with this wiki.

 To contribute to this wiki, there are some rules to follow: